audulus/docs/docs/nodes.md

 DSP is an acronym that means digital signal processing.
 The `dsp` nodes are essentials for creating filters and manipulating signals at a conceptually low level.

-- The `unit delay` node delays a signal by a single sample.
+- The `unit delay` node delays a signal by a single sample and marks precisely where a feedback delay happens within a feedback loop.
 - The `biquad` node is a building block for creating custom biquad filters.
 - The `low-pass` and `high-pass` nodes are conveniently packaged, non-resonant filters.
 - The `delay line` node can delay a signal up to 20 seconds.